- 1 10 Must-Try German Desserts and Sweets

-If you like honey and almonds, you’ll love Bienenstich (“Bee Sting Cake”)!
-There are three layers in this cake: first, there’s a layer of sweet yeast dough, then a thick layer of vanilla cream, and finally a layer of crunchy, honey-flavored, caramelized almonds.
+If you like honey and almonds, you’ll love Bienenstich “Bee Sting Cake”!
+There are four layers in this cake:

-OMG the yeast cake with the creamy center combined with the crunchy topping?
+OMG – so good!
+The yeast cake with the creamy center combined with the crunchy topping?
 Out of this world.

 When I was studying in Stuttgart years ago I walked past a little corner bakery every day on my way to the university.
-More often than not I’d stop and pick up a slice of Bienenstich cake (oh to be 19 again).
+More often than not I’d stop and pick up a slice of Bienenstich cake (oh to be 19 again with the ability to eat cake every day).
 I still eat German Bee Sting Cake whenever I’m in Germany but these days I also make it at home.
 You, too, can make this amazing German cake using my easy Bienenstich cake recipe!

 2. Rote Grütze (Red Berry “Pudding”)

-You can also make Rote Grütze from scratch in about 10 minutes using either fresh or frozen berries.
+As I mentioned, you can make Rote Grütze from scratch at home in about 10 minutes using fresh or frozen berries.
 Click here to get the step-by-step recipe!